Generic Name: collagenase clostridium histolyticum (KOL a JEN ase klos TRID ee um HIS toe LIT ik um)

 Xiaflex side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Xiaflex: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
-Tell your caregiver at once if you have a serious side effect such as:
+Get emergency medical help if you have any of these signs of an allergic reaction to Xiaflex: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.

 mild pain or tenderness in the treated hand;